 Mike is Co-Chair of Dechert’s antitrust group in D.C., and formally held leadership positions at the Federal Trade Commission.
 Rani is also a partner at Dechert in D.C. and was named by National Law Journal as a rising star in antitrust.
 Mike and Rani worked together on several of the largest, most heavily investigated, deals in history, including CVS Health’s acquisition of Aetna and Express Scripts’ purchase of Medco.

 A quick note before we get underway.
 To begin the call, Mike and Rani are going to kick us off with a presentation based off the Boiling Points Collection and Counseling Program that Dechert recently introduced.
-We have provided a link to the slides for that presentation in our most recent invitation to the conference call.

 After the presentation, Jeff and I are going to ask Mike and Rani some questions.
 We are also, however, happy to entertain questions from the audience.
 If you do have questions for Mike and Rani, please email them to firstname.lastname@example.org.
 Again, that’s email@example.com.
 And capitol is spelled with an “O”.
 Thanks again for joining us.
 And with that, I will kick it over to Mike and Rani, who are going to start us off with a presentation.

 MR. MIKE COWIE: Thanks, Nate.
 We appreciate the invite.
 This is Mike.
 So, for years, I’ve been collecting actual hot documents used by the government in antitrust non-merger challenges.
 So these are publicly available, and we’ve pulled these from FTC, Justice Department, State AG complaints, from consent order filings, from merger litigation briefs, from opening arguments or closing arguments slides.
 You see some of these from court decisions as well.